akbence/adventofcode/Readme.md

-# Welcome to my Advent of code challenge
+# Welcome to my Advent of code challenge solutions, written in Java

 I aim to create solutions for the popular [advent of code challenge](https://adventofcode.com).
+If you would like to check out the 2020 challenge, with different programming languages each day, then visit [this](https://github.com/akbence/adventofcode2020) collaborational project

 ## Instructions for running the solutions